 It is the duty of a company director to disclose only truthful information about the company and not information that is misleading, false or deceptive.
 Dishonesty by publishing false written statements is punishable by a maximum of ten years imprisonment.

-The applicable law is Section 85 of Crimes Act 1958.
+The applicable law is Section 85 of the Crimes Act 1958.
 The law provides in part:

 “Where an officer of a body corporate or unincorporated association (or person purporting to act as such), with intent to deceive members or creditors of the body corporate or association about its affairs...”

-A close inspection of the aforesaid provision of law shows that intent is an element of the crime.
+A close inspection of the provision above of law shows that intent is an element of the crime.
 Thus, the police and the prosecution need to prove that there was intent on the part of the company director to deceive members or creditors of the company by publishing false information.
-Without the element of intent, the prosecution’s case would not have a leg to stand on, so to speak.
+Without the element of intent, the prosecution’s case would not have a leg to stand on.
 The element of intent includes the knowledge that such information is misleading, false or deceptive.

 Disclaimer : This article is just a summary of the subject matter being discussed and should not be regarded as a comprehensive legal advice for you to defend yourself alone.
 If you are charged with criminal offences, it is recommended that you seek legal assistance from criminal lawyers.